tobek/headsoak/notes.md

 ### todo next

+- issues connecting to firebase
+  - somehow listen for connection/disconnection and alert user and change cloud to red
+  - maybe set some time in `push()`, and if `pushHackCounter>0` in `push()`, and if some length of time has passed (like 30s) then alert user and suggest something
 - FAQ
 - forgot password link that resets
 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)